tizoc/ocaml-interop/docs/part6-advanced-topics.md

     *   OCaml constructors with arguments are represented as "blocks" (a pointer to a memory region).
 Their tag is their index among other argument-bearing constructors (0, 1, 2...).
-    *   The `ocaml-interop` macros correctly derive and use these tags based on the strict ordering of variants provided in the macro invocation.
+    *   The `ocaml-interop` derive macros correctly derive and use these tags based on the ordering of variants in your Rust enum definition.

 **Example:**